The 13 Best CRMs for Your WordPress Site 2020

 If you take nothing else away from this post, the most important idea is that if you don’t separate ‘sales’ from the rest of your business, it will suffer.
 Don’t be like us.

-And the best first step you can take to ensuring that growing the sales side of your business gets the love that it deserves is to leverage the power of a CRM.
+The best first step you can take to ensuring that you’re growing the sales side of your business is to leverage the power of a CRM.

-Here are the more important features that you’ll find in most CRMs:
+Here are the important features that you’ll find in most CRMs:

 - Sales Funnel – Create the progression of leads to customers that makes sense to you.
 For example, with our Enterprise hosting service we use something like, “Lead > Demo > Quote Sent > Trial > Migration/Onboarding > Customer”.
 With the CRM, we get a visual view of where all leads are in the funnel at all times.

 - Lead Scoring – Once you have your database organized and your sales funnel in place, you will start to notice trends of who your ideal leads are.
 Many CRMs even help generate ‘lead scores’ to identify potential customers that are more likely to convert.
 You may have a different funnel or process for those, or choose to spend more time and resources on them to optimize results.

 - Reports and Stats – This is the feature that I obsess over most.
 At any time, we can run reports to help us forecast sales over the next quarter and year, identify where leads in the funnel fall away, and track how long it takes for the average new deal to close.
 For existing customers, we can identify trends over time of the verticals and niches that we serve.
 Without a CRM, we would spend ages trying to sort through all of this data.

 - Rules and Workflows – Be reminded when you have not heard from or updated a lead in a while.
 Don’t let contacts go cold because you are pulled in so many directions that you forgot about them.

 Bottom line: CRMs are a game-changer for managing customer relationships, streamlining communication, and providing a positive customer experience.